4b11b4/notes/elec/sch.md

 3. ERC
 4. Clear annotation for entire schematic.
 5. Annotate entire schematic.
+6. Verify orientation of transistors on schematic matches the footprint used.

 9. Verify hierarchical blocks are not missing any pins.
   - Press (Alt+M) and check every sheet recursively.